 Muthu envisioned an all-new, intuitive web application that could give his freight carriers real-time access to critical information.
 He knew this would require a lot of new development, but he also didn’t want to abandon his legacy programs’ extensive business logic.

 These reasons made Profound Logic’s product line a perfect fit.
-Our Node.js development solutions, including NodeRun and Profound.js, allowed Muthu to expose his IBM i databases via API to push and pull data from external cloud systems in real-time.
+Our Node.js development solutions, including Profound.js, allowed Muthu to expose his IBM i databases via API to push and pull data from external cloud systems in real-time.
 He was also able to implement powerful open source packages from npm, slashing his team’s development time.
 Before he knew it, Muthu achieved exactly what he set out to do: he built a modern, web-based application that no longer relied on green screens, while leveraging his existing RPG business logic.

 Muthu and his team called their new, web-based solution RyderView.

 RyderView transformed usability for their customers.
 Third-party users now had much easier and more efficient ways to perform important system operations.
 Much of what used to require complex actions now could be achieved with single touch/click options.
 For Ryder, this translated to faster onboarding and reduced training costs.

 For third-party users, this meant improved productivity.
 Entire time-consuming processes were made obsolete.
 Prior to application modernization, Ryder’s third-party agents used paper-based templates to capture information while in the field.
 Now that Ryder’s new application used microservices to push and pull data from iDB2, end users could now access and enter data via a mobile application.
 These advancements benefited Ryder as well, allowing them to eliminate paperwork, printing costs, and the licensing of a document processing software.